CharlieDigital/typescript-is-like-csharp/docs/pages/basics/variables.md

   </template>
 </CodeSplitter>

-::: warning
+::: warning Use C# `record` classes for immutability C#'s `const` keyword does not mean the same thing as in JS.
+[See the docs](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/const) to understand the `const` designator in C#.

-C#'s `const` keyword does not mean the same thing as in JS.
-[See the docs](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/const)
+To achieve immutability, use C# `record` class types (which we'll visit later in [Classes and Types](./classes.md#record-classes)).
 :::

 ## Explicit Types